DogsForArms/plaeryvs-dockerfile-workspace/README.md

 I have a UE4 dedicated server for my game PlayerVs.
 I have 2 dedicated servers, windows and linux.
 When running the windows or linux servers on windows / ubuntu 18.04 vm's on azure I see my servers in steam.
 However, when I put the linux server inside a docker container, I do not see it in steam.

 ### This project setup:
+Note:  All docker folders have build.ps1 and run.ps1 and upload.ps1 scripts, so you can see exactly how I run these images.
+Also saves me a little time when making new folders.
+Each build/run/upload will tag the image/container name as the folder directory...

 - playervs-cmd: installs dedicated server with steamcmd (wmark/steambase)
 - playervs-dir-centos-7: installs dedicated server with COPY (centos7 base)
 - playervs-dir-ubuntuvm-1804: installs dedicated server with COPY (ubuntu 18.04 base)